querqy/querqy-docs/docs/source/querqy/more-about-queries.rst

 .. rubric:: Global parameters and matching query

+query_field
+  The list of fields in which to search for query terms.
+A field weight can be appended to the field name using the ``^``\-symbol.
+Field weights are positive integer or decimal numbers.
+The default field weight is ``1.0``

+  Required

 minimum_should_match
   *The minimum number of query clauses that must match for a document to be